Code-Institute-Submissions/milestone-project-one-8/README.md

 The site achieves the objective to give the new business a bright fresh online presence and gives mulitiple opportunities for potential customers to connect and get a quote.

-* The site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone X : Chrome and Safari, iPad, Samsung Galaxy S7) to ensure compatibility and responsiveness.
+* The site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile/tablet devices (iPhone X, IPad, Samsung Galaxy S7, Galaxy C5 Pro) to ensure compatibility and responsiveness.

 * Responsiveness was heavily tested and fonts and images were altered accordingly to best suit the size of the display.